Abhishek Bachchan: 2000–2003: Debut and initial struggles

+2004–2009: Rise to prominence

+Bachchan's first project in 2004, Run, which emerged as a critical and commercial failure.
+He then starred in Mani Ratnam's political drama Yuva (2004), which had a below average performance at the box office, but earned Bachchan his first Filmfare Award for Best Supporting Actor.
+He then made a cameo in the romantic comedy-drama Hum Tum, and starred alongside Shilpa Shetty and Salman Khan in the AIDS drama Phir Milenge.
+Although not commercially successful, the film earned Bachchan the Zee Cine Award for Best Actor in a Supporting Role – Male.
+Bachchan better established himself in Hindi cinema playing a no-nonsense Mumbai police officer in the hit action thriller Dhoom (2004), which also starred John Abraham, Uday Chopra, Esha Deol, and Rimi Sen in pivotal roles.
+His next release, Naach (2004), was poorly received by critics and the audience alike.

 Bachchan's first release of 2005 was the crime comedy Bunty Aur Babli, which featured him and Rani Mukerji as the titular con artist duo who perform several successful heists and fall in love along the way.
-The film emerged as the second highest-grossing Bollywood film of 2005 and earned him a nomination for the Filmfare Award for Best Actor.
+The film emerged as the second highest-grossing Hindi film of 2005 and earned him his first nomination for the Filmfare Award for Best Actor.
 This film also marked his first professional collaboration with his father Amitabh Bachchan, who played a police officer closely following the lead pair.
 Bachchan was next seen in Ram Gopal Varma's political drama Sarkar, which was a moderate success at the box office.
 His performance as the morally upright son of a troubled politician (played by his father Amitabh Bachchan) earned him rave reviews from critics as well as his second consecutive Filmfare Award for Best Supporting Actor.
 His next two releases Dus (2005) and Bluffmaster!
 (2005) were both moderately successful, but did not earn much critical appreciation.
+The year also saw Bachchan making cameos in the romantic comedy Salaam Namaste, the Bengali film Antarmahal, the comedy Home Delivery, the action thriller Ek Ajnabee, and the romantic comedy Neal 'n' Nikki.